Niagara Falls wine country to Toronto road trip

 Stop 2: Niagara-on-the-Lake

-Approximate distance and travel time from Niagara Falls 15 miles (25 kilometres), 25 minutes
+Approximate travel from Niagara Falls: 15 miles (25 kilometres), 25 minutes

 Niagara-on-the-Lake lives up to its reputation as “the prettiest town in Ontario” with well-preserved 19th-century Victorian architecture, including a cenotaph clock tower, scenic waterfront views and lush vineyards nearby.